pimbrouwers/Falco/documentation/host.md

 # Host Configuration

-[Kestrel](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/servers/kestrel) is the web server at the heart of ASP.NET.
-It's performant, secure, and maintained by incredibly smart people.
+The `webHost[||] { ... }` computation aims to provide a consistent methodology for creating .NET servers using [Kestrel](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/servers/kestrel).
+It's performant, secure, and maintained by the incredibly smart people on the ASP.NET Team at Microsoft.

 ## Config, Logging & Other Operations